socketio/socket.io-client/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/socket.svg)](https://saucelabs.com/u/socket)

-## How to use
+## How to use the socket.io in JavaScript.

-A standalone build of `socket.io-client` is exposed automatically by the socket.io server as `/socket.io/socket.io.js`.
-Alternatively you can serve the file `socket.io.js` found in the `dist` folder or include it via [CDN](https://cdn.jsdelivr.net/npm/socket.io-client@2/dist/socket.io.js).
+A standalone build of `socket.io-client` is exposed or access automatically by the socket.io server as `/socket.io/socket.io.js`file.
+Alternatively you can serve the file `socket.io.js` found in the `dist` folder or include it via [CDN link](https://cdn.jsdelivr.net/npm/socket.io-client@2/dist/socket.io.js).

 ```html
 <script src="/socket.io/socket.io.js"></script>